Plastic Man

-Plastic Man (Patrick "Eel" O'Brian) is a superhero first appearing in Police Comics #1, originally published by Quality Comics and later acquired by DC Comics.
+Plastic Man (Patrick "Eel" O'Brian) is a superhero featured in American comic books, first appearing in Police Comics #1, originally published by Quality Comics and later acquired by DC Comics.
 Created by cartoonist Jack Cole, Plastic Man was one of the first superheroes to incorporate humor into mainstream action storytelling.
-This character has been published in several solo series and has interacted with other characters such as Batman and many others in the mainstream DC Universe as a member of the Justice League.
-He has additionally appeared in several television and video game adaptations, including a television show of his own named The Plastic Man Comedy/Adventure Show.
+The character has been published in several solo series and has interacted with other characters, such as Batman and many others in the mainstream DC Universe as a member of the Justice League.

+Plastic Man has been substantially adapted into media outside comics.
+Tom Kenny, Dana Snyder, and Michael Bell, among others, have voiced the character in animated television series and films.

 Publication history

-Created by writer-artist Jack Cole, he first appeared in Police Comics #1 (August 1941).
+Plastic Man was created by writer-artist Jack Cole, and first appeared in Police Comics #1 (August 1941).

-One of Quality Comics' signature characters during the Golden Age of Comic Books, Plastic Man can stretch his body into any imaginable form, for example a ball or a car, etc. His adventures were known for their quirky, offbeat structure and surreal slapstick humor.
-When Quality Comics was shut down in 1956, DC Comics acquired many of its characters, integrating Plastic Man into the mainstream DC Universe and giving him a short-lived series in the 1960s.
+One of Quality Comics' signature characters during the Golden Age of Comic Books, Plastic Man can stretch his body into any imaginable form.
+His adventures were known for their quirky, offbeat structure, and surreal slapstick humor.
+DC Comics acquired the character, among others, after Quality Comics shut down in 1956.